xorrkaz/webex-log-handler/README.md

 The WebexHandler uses markdown-formatted messages by default, but you can pass `use_markdown=False` to the WebexHandler constructor to use plain text.

-Also, be cognizant than a high level (like INFO or DEBUG) can make things very chatty in Webex.
+Also, be cognizant that a high level (like INFO or DEBUG) can make things very chatty in Webex.
 Consider a lower level to minimize noise.